epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 ### `PaginatedList` objects

 Quite a few of the endpoints in the API return a potentially very long list of items.
-In these cases, the "PaginatedList" object type is used:
+For these cases, the "PaginatedList" object type is used:

 <div class="message">
   <img src="/images/paginated-list.svg"